 You use mail merge when you want to create a set of documents, such as a form letter that is sent to many customers.
-Each document has the same kind of information, yet some of the content is unique.
-For example, in letters to your customers, you can personalize each letter to address each customer by name.
+Each letter has the same kind of information, yet the content is unique.
+For example, in letters to your customers, each letter can be personalized to address each customer by name.
 The unique information in each letter comes from entries in a data source.

 The mail merge process entails the following overall steps: